 Add a thank you note

-When finishing up the letter, ensure you add a thank you note.
+When finishing it up, ensure you add a thank you note.
 It should be addressed to the recipient of the letter or the second party.
 You should appreciate them for the help they are giving your proxy.

 Notarize the letter